 Director of the Cyber Security Research Centre

-Our research philosophy is built around four defining pillars which we have developed through reflection on our own practices and engaging with the literature.
-The unique blend of inter-disciplinary, systems-centred and resilience-focused research on cyber security has led to a range of innovative research programmes – establishing Lancaster as a leading international centre in cyber security research.
+Our principles are built on four pillars, developed through reflection on our own practices and engagement with our partners.
+This unique blend of interdisciplinary, grounded and impactful research has made Lancaster a beacon of cyber security excellence in the UK landscape leading to a range of innovative research programmes – establishing Lancaster as a leading international centre in cyber security research.

 We consider humans, organisations and technical systems together.